Why this comparison matters

 - Pick Side Out if you only play pickleball, want iCloud sync between devices on by default, and prefer free with optional IAP.

-- Pick Tally if you play more than one racquet sport, want the on-device AI Coach's Report after matches, and prefer a one-time price for scoring with an optional subscription only for the AI features.
+- Pick Tally if you play more than one racquet sport, want the on-device AI Coach's Report after matches, and prefer free scoring with an optional subscription only for the AI features.

 Either way, the watch-first approach beats pulling a phone out between points.
 We agree on the big thing.